nexiontech/letstalk-webapp/README.md

 #### Overview

-This document outlines the Git branching strategy and workflow used in the Let's Talk project.
-We follow a GitHub Flow approach with short-lived feature branches and a central integration branch called `changes`.
+develop

 #### Branch Structure

 **Main Branches:**
 - **`main`**: Production-ready code that has been deployed
-- **`changes`**: Integration branch for features and fixes before they are merged to `main`
+- **`develop`**: Integration branch for features and fixes before they are merged to `main`

 **Feature Branches:**
-Feature branches are created from the `changes` branch and follow a specific naming convention:
+Feature branches are created from the `develop` branch and follow a specific naming convention:

 ```
 <type>/<ticket-number>-<description>